-A child of two artists, Lyra has worked in so many different mediums.
-Lyra began painting with her fingers and made butterfly paintings as a young child at home.
-She also began writing poetry and one of her first poems, published in the United Nations Children's Poetry Competition conducted in California in 1994, was 'Speak It Out'.
-She started competing in art and poetry contests in middle school.
-At the age of 14 she won first place for a mixed media piece consisting of planets and creation.
-The next year she took a different approach and continued painting and writing poetry through out high school and beyond.
-During the last two years of high school she painted her first mural at the local recycling center on Mercer Island, WA.
-Her poetry was published in the school publication as well as by the National Library of Poetry in 1993 and 1996.
-She also attended classes at two high schools her senior year, getting a jump start on her interest in architectural design.
+Born a child of two artists, Lyra Star Mist Jubb has worked in many different mediums throughout her life.
+At an early age she began painting with her fingers and made butterfly paintings.
+She began writing poetry at age seven and one of her first poems, published in the United Nations Children's Poetry Competition conducted in California in 1984, was 'Speak It Out'.
+She continued competing in art and poetry contests in middle school.
+At the age of 14 she won first place for a mixed media piece consisting of planets and creation in Seattle, WA.

 What is shown in the galleries here is a result of her discoveries and a means to her salvation and self-expression.

 We hope that you enjoy her art as much as she enjoys making it.